front-end-foundations/7-ajax-11ty/readme.md

 ## Exercise

-Today were are building [a multipage static website](https://zealous-kilby-113356.netlify.com) with an ajax connection that pulls articles from the New York Times.
+Today were are building [a multipage static website](https://zealous-kilby-113356.netlify.com) with an [ajax connection](https://zealous-kilby-113356.netlify.com/posts/ajax/) that pulls articles from the New York Times.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/044ddd8e-853d-4282-8248-b2eeab94168d/deploy-status)](https://app.netlify.com/sites/zealous-kilby-113356/deploys)

-**Do not download the zip.** Instead, use the same technique outlined last class to clone the repo.
+**Do not download the zip.** Instead, use the same technique outlined last class to clone the repo:

 ```sh
 > cd ~/Desktop // or where ever you want to work from